argoproj/argo-workflows/docs/workflow-archive.md

 The job logs of the workflow pods will not be archived.
 If you need to save the logs of the pods, you must setup an [artifact repository](artifact-repository-ref.md) according to [this doc](configure-artifact-repository.md).

-The default Argo Workflows deployment includes a PosgreSQL database server to store the archive of the finished workflows.
+The default Argo Workflows deployment includes a PostgreSQL database server to store the archive of the finished workflows.
 In this case the workflow archive is already enabled.
 This is convenient for test environments, but in a production environment you must use a production quality database service.